antrea-io/antrea/docs/design/ovs-pipeline.md

 also an OVS group, and `RewriteMACRegMark` is loaded.
 The difference is that `EpToLearnRegMark` is loaded, rather than `EpSelectedRegMark`, indicating that the selected Endpoint needs to be cached.

-Flow 7 is the final process for case 5, matching the packet previously matched by flow 6, sent back from the target OVS group after selecting an Endpoint.
-Then a learned flow will be generated in table [SessionAffinity] to match the packets of the subsequent connections from the same client IP, ensuring that the packets are always forwarded to the same Endpoint selected the first time. `EpSelectedRegMark` that will be consumed in table [EndpointDNAT] is loaded, indicating that Service Endpoint selection has been done.
+Flow 7 is the final process for case 5, matching the packet previously matched by flow 6, resubmitted back from the target OVS group after selecting an Endpoint.
+Then a learned flow will be generated in table [SessionAffinity] to match the packets of the subsequent connections from the same client IP, ensuring that the packets are always forwarded to the same Endpoint selected the first time. `EpSelectedRegMark`, which will be consumed in table [EndpointDNAT], is loaded, indicating that Service Endpoint selection has been done.

 Flow 8 and flow 9 are for case 6.
-Flow 8 has the higher priority than that of flow 9, prioritizing matching the first packet of connection sourced from a local Pod or the local Node with `FromLocalRegMark` loaded in table [Classifier] and destined for the sample [Service with ExternalTrafficPolicy Local].
-The target of flow 8 is an OVS group that has all the Endpoints across the cluster, ensuring accessibility for Service connections originating from local Pods or Nodes, regardless that `externalTrafficPolicy` of the Service is `Local`.
+Flow 8 has higher priority than flow 9, prioritizing matching the first packet of connections sourced from a local Pod or the local Node with `FromLocalRegMark` loaded in table [Classifier] and destined for the sample [Service with ExternalTrafficPolicy Local].
+The target of flow 8 is an OVS group that has all the Endpoints across the cluster, ensuring accessibility for Service connections originating from local Pods or Nodes, even though `externalTrafficPolicy` is set to `Local` for the Service.
 Due to the existence of flow 8, consequently, flow 9 exclusively matches packets sourced from the external network, resembling the pattern of flow 1.
 The target of flow 9 is an OVS group that has only the local Endpoints since `externalTrafficPolicy` of the Service is `Local`.

 Flow 10 is the table-miss flow.

 As mentioned above, the Service Endpoint selection is performed within OVS groups.
-3 typical OVS groups are list below:
+3 typical OVS groups are listed below:

 ```text
 1. group_id=9,type=select,\